 AI-based systems are more accessible than ever before.
-And with its growing availability throughout industries, further questions arise surrounding fairness and how it is ensured throughout these systems.
-Understanding how to avoid and detect bias in AI models is a crucial research topic, and increasingly important as its presence continuously expands to new sectors.
+And with the growth of AI adoption throughout industries, further questions arise surrounding fairness and how it is ensured throughout these systems.
+Racial, age, and gender biases are forms of AI bias.
+Understanding how to avoid and detect bias in AI models is a crucial research topic, and increasingly important as AI continuously expands to new sectors.

 “AI Systems are only as good as the data we put into them.”

 AI builds upon the data it is fed.
 While AI can often be relied upon to improve human decision-making, it can also inadvertently accentuate and bolster human biases.
 What is AI bias?
 AI bias occurs when a model reflects implicit human prejudice against areas of race, gender, ideology and other characteristic biases.